rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 other's property.)’

 ###### 4.2.3.1.3.
 Third person

 In the third person a distinction is made for number in the possessor/controller of the possessive construction.
-Although there is evidence of a distinction in the category of number for the nominative-case target-possessum for both singular and plural possessor/ controller indices in the Alatyr' dialect type, only the 3SG possessor/controller index maintains this difference in the literary language (cf. Paasonen 1953; Nadʹkin 1968;
+Although there is evidence of a distinction in the category of number for the nominative-case target-possessum for both singular and plural possessor/ controller indices in the Alatyrʹ dialect type, only the 3SG possessor/controller index maintains this difference in the literary language (cf. Paasonen 1953; Nadʹkin 1968;
 Feoktistow 1990: XXXVI-XXXVIII; Aduškina 2000; Ermuškin 2004).